-As more fully described in Note K, plan members contribute to CERS for non-hazardous and hazardous job classifications.
-For the year ending June 30, 2018 the employer's contribution was 4.70% to the insurance trust for non-hazardous job classifications.
-The City had no employees classified as hazardous duty.
-Employees hired after September 1, 2008 were required to contribute an additional 1% to cover the cost of medical insurance that is provided through CERS.
+As more fully described in Note K, plan members contribute to CERS for non-hazardous job classifications in the amount of 5%.
+Employees hired after September 1, 2008 are required to contribute an additional 1% to cover the cost of medical insurance that is provided through CERS.
+For the year ending June 30, 2019 the employer's contribution was 21.48% (allocated 16.22% for pension and 5.26% to the insurance trust) for creditable compensation paid in the non-hazardous duty job classification.
+These rates are the actuarially determined rates set by the Board.
 Per Kentucky Revised Statue Section 78.545(33), normal contribution and past service contribution rates shall be determined by the Board on the basis of an annual valuation last preceding the July 1 of a new biennium.
 The Board may amend contribution rates as of the first day of July of the second year of a biennium, if it is determined on the basis of a subsequent actuarial valuation that amended contribution rates are necessary to satisfy requirements determined in accordance with actuarial bases adopted by the Board.
-For the year ended June 30, 2018, participating employers contributed 19.18% (allocated 14.48% for pension and 4.70% for insurance) of each employee's creditable compensation, which was the actuarially determined rate set by the Board.
 Administrative costs of Kentucky Retirement System are financed through employer contributions and investment earnings.